-We invite you to view works by 391 artists working in paint, sculpture, drawing, print, photography and architecture, when the 191st RHA Annual exhibition opens to the public, with free admission, from Monday 27 September.
+We invite you to view works by 391 artists working in paint, sculpture, drawing, print, photography and architecture, when the 191st RHA Annual exhibition opens to the public, with free admission, from Monday 27 September to Saturday 30 October.
 A high point of Ireland’s cultural calendar, this exhibition has proven to be a great opportunity for both first time and experienced buyers alike.

 Visitors can view works by Academy Members, invited artists and works by artists who were successful in the very competitive open submission process.
 This year, the RHA saw a total of 3900 works of art submitted from which, following a very rigorous 2 rounds of selection, 323 works were accepted and will be exhibited throughout all gallery spaces at the RHA.